Büchsenhausen Scholarship

-The City of Innsbruck supports the International Fellowship Program for Art and Theory of the Künstlerhaus Büchsenhausen.
+The City of Innsbruck supports the International Fellowship Programme for Art and Theory at Künstlerhaus Büchsenhausen.

 This page was translated automatically.
 The City of Innsbruck assumes no responsibility for the accuracy of the translation.